Rockets vs. Kings Player Props Betting Odds

-Player props are available for Domantas Sabonis and Fred VanVleet, among others, when the Sacramento Kings visit the Houston Rockets at Toyota Center on Saturday at 8:00 PM ET.
+Those looking to place a player prop wager can find odds on Domantas Sabonis, Alperen Sengun and others in the Sacramento Kings-Houston Rockets matchup at Toyota Center on Monday at 8:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!